 Dead flowers and stems can add visual interest and also catch the insulating snow.
 Those lovely tall grasses can be cut off with a serrated knife in the spring before the new shoots arise.

-Rotting fruit should be removed from the garden and diseased foliage should be designed to dissolve in your plants get food.
+Rotting fruit should be removed from the garden and diseased foliage should be burned to interrupt the cycle of disease.